PETAR: Localized Findings Generation with Mask-Aware Vision-Language Modeling for PET Automated Reporting: Introduction

 \section{Introduction}

-Vision–language models (VLMs) have recently achieved remarkable progress in aligning visual understanding with natural language generation, enabling powerful cross-modal reasoning across diverse domains.
-In the medical imaging field, 2D VLMs have shown promise in radiology report generation, potentially leading to accelerated clinical workflows and reduced radiologist burnout \cite{radburnout}.
-However, current medical VLM research has predominantly focused on 2D imaging modalities—such as chest X-rays or individual computed tomography (CT) slices—while 3D modalities, such as CT, magnetic resonance (MRI), and positron emission tomography (PET) have proven more challenging.
-This challenge arises not only from the substantially larger and more complex input data, but also from the substantially greater length and complexity of the radiologist's reports, which can cover multiple anatomical regions and include numerous findings.
+Vision-language models (VLMs) have demonstrated considerable potential in automating radiology report generation, with promising applications for accelerating clinical workflows and mitigating radiologist burnout \cite{radburnout}.
+However, current research has predominantly focused on 2D imaging modalities—such as chest X-rays or individual computed tomography (CT) slices, while 3D modalities, such as CT, magnetic resonance (MRI), and positron emission tomography (PET) present greater technical challenges \cite{3DVLFM}.
+Of these, PET is severely underrepresented, despite its critical and expanding role in oncology for diagnosis, staging, and treatment response assessment.
+PET scans provide unique functional insights into metabolic activity, enabling early disease detection and treatment monitoring.

-Of the 3D imaging modalities, PET is severely underrepresented in medical VLM research.
-PET imaging plays a critical role in oncology, including for diagnosis, staging, and treatment response assessment, and it is experiencing rapid growth in terms of imaging volumes.
-PET presents several unique challenges to traditional multimodal learning, including lower number of annual scans compared to other modalities, limited availability of public multimodal datasets, whole-body imaging volumes that demand large-scale 3D processing, and small but numerous lesion sites dispersed across scans.
-Moreover, PET reports are arguably the lengthiest reports in radiology, and can be 3 times longer than CT reports.
-These factors make PET interpretation particularly difficult for both conventional models and modern large-scale vision–language systems.

-Recent works have demonstrated strong performance in PET lesion segmentation (e.g., AutoPET) and there is significant progress in large language models (LLMs) for structured text generation.
-However, a critical gap remains in connecting these segmentations with grounded, localized lesion descriptions.
-To address this, our work establishes a direct connection between the spatially localized lesion information and the corresponding textual findings.
-We rely on segmentations to produce these findings, which can be obtained from the aforementioned models or from point-and-click frameworks such as PET-Edge on MIM.
-Our contributions can be summarised as follows:

-\begin{itemize} \item We introduce a large-scale PET/CT dataset comprising \textbf{11,356 lesion descriptions} paired with 3D segmentations from over \textbf{5,000 exams}.
-This dataset, the first of its kind, uniquely links PET/CT lesions with descriptive referring expressions extracted from clinical reports using a hybrid pipeline of rule-based filters and LLMs.

-\item We develop a novel 3D mask-aware VLM, \textbf{PETAR-4B}, capable of jointly processing PET, CT, and lesion masks to produce localized, clinically meaningful findings.
-By integrating 3D contour information into the visual encoder, PETAR effectively bridges global contextual reasoning with fine-grained lesion awareness.

-\item We conduct a comprehensive evaluation of 2D and 3D vision–language models for PET findings generation, using both automated and human assessments to measure the quality of the generated texts and benchmark common metrics to identify the most reliable ones.